rhuehn/genivi-dev-platform/README.md

 may require a different set of usage instructions, please refer to the relative README.

-    git clone <thisrepo> -b <branch>
+    git clone <thisrepo> -b gdp-11-rc1

 To initiate the build environment:

     source init.sh $target

-The current supported targets are qemux86-64, porter, raspberrypi2, minnowboard, silk.
+Currently this requires the use of the bash shell.

-Currently this requires the use of the bash shell
+The current supported targets are qemux86-64, raspberrypi2, raspberrypi3, minnowboard.

 The `init.sh` script handles the the `$target` specific bitbake configuration.
 The `$target` templates can be found in gdp-src-build/templates, as well as common